(207) 355-7727

 We’re proud to provide electronic equipment recycling services to hundreds of businesses throughout New England like IDEXX, Bangor Savings Bank, and MEMIC that believe in our digital inclusion and accessibility mission.
 These companies could send their retired corporate tech to other recyclers, but they choose us to help our non profit organization help people like Elizabeth and thousands of other folks just like her each year.

-If you work for a business with technology that needs to be recycled or know someone who does, please refer them to our website to start a conversation about our e-waste recycling services.
+If you work for a business with technology that needs to be recycled or know someone who does, please email Allen Cornwall, our Technology Reuse and Recycling Advocate at [email protected] or call him at 207-615-2956 to start a conversation about our e-waste recycling services.

 2 Comments